popcorn-official/popcorn-desktop/README.md

 - [OpenSubtitles](http://trac.opensubtitles.org/projects/opensubtitles/wiki/XMLRPC) for subtitles
 - [TheMovieDB](http://www.themoviedb.org/) for movies metadata.

+## Dependencies

+You will need nodejs and grunt:

+    $ npm install -g grunt-cli

+And ruby with compass to build the stylesheets.
+Read [this](http://thesassway.com/beginner/getting-started-with-sass-and-compass) for more information.

 ## Running and debugging

 Run at least once to install dependencies and generate css files.